 During the selection process for British students, we assess each family’s financial need and award financial support where possible.
 The funds available for this support are provided by the colleges and are thanks to the generosity of donors – foundations, private individuals and alumni – and vary from year to year.
 Bursaries are allocated on a needs basis and in the rank order of the candidates nominated through the selection process.
 The level of support is calculated through a means testing procedure.
 Not all applicants will be eligible for scholarship funding and so the majority of successful applicants will be asked to make a contribution towards the costs of their place or pay full fees.
 The amount of funding support available will always be specified at the same time as a place is offered.

-The full fees for each college can be found on our page regarding Fees and Scholarships or by contacting email@example.com.
+The full fees for each college can be found by contacting email@example.com.